 OMD VCR (2011)

-Indie stoners THE XX had a minimalist approach to their sound which Andy McCluskey told TEC was “really quite impressive”.
+Indie stoners THE XX had a minimalist approach to their sound which Andy McCluskey said was “really quite impressive”.
 This bareness made their material quite well suited for reworking in the style of classic OMD.
 ‘VCR’ had Paul Humphreys taking charge of the synths while McCluskey dusted off his bass guitar and concentrated on vocals.
 McCluskey added: “People go ‘how did OMD influence THE XX?’… but have you listened to ‘4-Neu’?
 Have you listened to some of the really simple, stripped down B-sides?”

 Available on the EP ‘History Of Modern (Part I)’ via Blue Noise